Sheila McNeil UKCP Accredited Psychotherapist, BABCP Accredited CBT Therapist

 Training, qualifications & experience

 I believe in the process and opportunities that life long learning can bring.
 I am committed to continually adding to my skills and knowledge base with regular ongoing professional training which meets the standards required by my accrediting professional bodies.
-In addition, I have trained in Couples Therapy and have added this to the range of therapies I offer.

 My knowledge and experience

 I have extensive experience of working within the NHS, the private and public sectors and in private practice, providing both short-term and long-term therapy.
-I have worked with clients experiencing a wide range of issues, including general anxiety, social phobia, depression, trauma and loss, obsessive compulsive problems (OCD), health anxiety, adjustment and managing change, and work related stress.
+I have worked with clients experiencing a wide range of issues, including general anxiety, social phobia, depression, trauma and loss, obsessive compulsive problems (OCD), health anxiety, adjustment, managing change, and work related stress.

 Accredited register membership